Preserving the cultures of Native Americans indigenous to Texas and northern Mexico and maintaining our covenant with sacred sites.

 Close this search box.

-Our annual youth program is the Indigenous Arts Summer Encounter, a week-long ceremonial experience for Hispanic, Indigenous, and allied youth where they learn about their Indigenous identity through the vibrant legacy of their traditional arts.
+Our annual youth program is the Indigenous Arts & Summer Encounter, eight monthly arts activities and a week-long ceremonial experience for Hispanic, Indigenous, and allied youth where they learn about their Indigenous identity through the vibrant legacy of their traditional arts.

 Local summer camps remain unaffordable and inaccessible for many local youth.
 The fee for our encounter is $500, and we offer full scholarships to most participants because it is funded by generous donors including the City of San Marcos Arts Commission, Cuauhtemoc Hall, Hays County, San Marcos Lions Club, San Marcos Unitarian Universalist Fellowship, Burdine Johnson Foundation, Texas Commission on the Arts, and generous contributions from our ICI community.
 Plus each year we fundraise to buy the necessary art supplies and healthy snacks for the youth, and stipends for the Indigenous instructors.